canonical/launchpad-manual/docs/developer/explanation/database/database-patching.rst

 next full upgrade because the system attempts to apply a patch that has already been applied.
 This situation is normally caught by the full staging update.

-We intend to automate this in the future, to at least handle the happy path and avoid accidentally running a hot patch during a fastdowntime deployment.
+This should be automated in the future, to at least handle the happy path and avoid accidentally running a hot patch during a fastdowntime deployment.

 Index creation